agzdamin/Story-mate/README.md

 ## 🎬 Demo Video

-A short introduction video of Story-Mate was created by one of the team members,
-**Lars Hurrelbrink**, and is included in this repository:
+A short introduction video of Story-Mate is included in this repository:

 [Watch the demo](./story-mate-demo.MP4)

+---

+## 🚀 Project Status

+- Prototype / MVP
+- Focused on validating the idea and integrating AI-driven chat features

 ---